 Dr. McGonigle is a Family Medicine doctor who uses both conventional and holistic strategies for treating illness and enhancing well-being.

 The basis of health is five-fold: Finding and nourishing the sense of meaning and purpose in life; the cultivation of healthy, loving relationships; good sleep and an accessible dream life; physical activity and joy; a dynamic and balanced diet.
 Dr. McGonigle is the founder of Sage Healing Collaborative in East Providence, RI, an integrative medicine clinic with multiple modalities represented.

-Carissa founded and runs Bilo Herbs in Westport, MA.
+Carissa founded and runs Town Farm Tonics in Westport, MA.
 She currently practices as a clinical herbalist at the Sage Healing Collaborative with Dr. John McGonigle.
 She has completed 4 years of study at Farmacy Herbs.
 Carissa founded Bilo Herbs with a mission to feed the mind, body, & soul with herbal medicine.

 Poet, Artist, Herbalist, and sometimes Landscaper, Ed has no money or formal education but has an extensive understanding of the natural world.
 Forty-nine plus years of wandering in the woods and rolling in the grass have given Ed the opportunity to witness the network of life as it vibrates from season to season.